starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Download each file manually to its destination in winetricks' cache.
 - Use winetricks to ensure that the prefix is set to Win10 mode.
 - Proceed with lug-helper installer.

+#### Download hangs, followed by Install Failure error
+- As mentioned in our [Quick Start Guide](https://github.com/starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide), be sure you are not changing the default install path in the RSI Launcher settings.
+If you wish to install the game elsewhere, put the entire wine prefix there instead.

+#### Error: *utf-8 codec can't decode byte 0x_ in position ___: invalid continuation byte*
+- Re-check your EAC workaround.
+Our [Helper](https://github.com/starcitizen-lug/lug-helper) can check it for you, or see the [manual instructions](Tips-and-Tricks#easy-anti-cheat-workaround) on our wiki.

 #### Lutris error: *Command exited with code 512*